 The raw site was a very simple lawn with a few semi-mature trees scattered about.
 The slope was minimal but was still +/- 2’ from the foundation of the residence to the rear property line.
 The entrance into the rear yard was tired and incorporated large slab steps and some overgrown shrubs in a very natural and haphazard way.
 And the existing brick masonry terrace had no relevance to the rear yard.

 On a project this large, the challenges were many.
 Most of which I would consider as part of the job when running such a project, i.e. the organizing of 15 sub-contractors that’s most comparable to herding a pack of wild kittens.
 However, a few were new to me and should be discussed.

 Covid was new when we went in for permits and we found ourselves dealing with the unknowns of workplace shutdowns and a persnickety local government that seemingly took its time granting permits.
 Everything in the Spring of 2020 was uncertain.
 In fact, Covid would provide a difficult adversary throughout the construction sequence as several sub-contractors battled it internally, making scheduling almost impossible as crews were on site one day and in quarantine the next.

-The top two stones on the grotto weighed 7,000 and 12,000 pounds respectfully and had to be very carefully craned over the home and into position.
+The top two stones on the grotto weighed 7,000 and 12,000 pounds respectively and had to be very carefully craned over the home and into position.
 As a point of reference, a Cadillac ATS weighs about 4,500 pounds.
 Streets were closed, outriggers positioned, and two slabs of limestone were lowered into place, one at a time on a beautiful summer morning, without incident.

-The gas service to the home had to be upgraded to a 3” commercial line in order to support the existing utilities of the home as well as the new grill, pizza oven, fire pots, gas starter at the fireplace, and individual pool and hot tub heaters.
+The gas service to the home had to be upgraded to a 3” commercial line in order to support the existing utilities of the home as well as the new grill, pizza oven, fire pots, a gas starter at the fireplace, and individual pool and hot tub heaters.